incendies/emreozdiyar-blog/content/search.md

 # url: "/archive"
 # description: "Description for Search"
 summary: "search"
-placeholder: "placeholder text in search input box"
+placeholder: "just search"
 ---

+<p>Use the search box above to find content on this site.</p>